Klutzleo/FlippeRPG/applications_user/FlippeRPG/ASSET_CREATION.md

 ### Step 1: Create New Document
 ```
 File → New
-Width: 128px (for full sprite sheet, or individual 16x16 for each sprite)
-Height: 48px (for 3 frames of 16x16, stacked)
+Width: 128px (standard for single sprites or sprite sheets)
+Height: 64px (Flipper's actual screen height)
 Background: Transparent
+Color Mode: Black & White
+  (In Aseprite: Image → Mode → Indexed, then Color → Colormap → Black and White)
 ```

 ### Step 2: Design Fire Animation
 1. Create a new layer called "Fire"
-2. Draw 3-4 frames of flickering fire
+2. Draw 3-4 frames of flickering fire using **only black pixels** on transparent background
-3. Use warm colors: #FF6B00 (orange), #FFD700 (gold), #FF0000 (red)
+3. To simulate intensity/brightness: use denser pixel patterns for brighter frames, sparser patterns for dimmer flames
 4. Keep it small (16x16) to leave room for text/player names
+5. **Important:** Test on actual Flipper—monochrome rendering may look different than your color preview editor

 ### Step 3: Design Player Icons
 1. Create layers for each direction (North, South, East, West)